kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 ## Learnings

 - I might not be the great entrepreneur, but I love buildings products.
-- I am drained by bullshit work and politics (PowerPoint decks, synchronous meeting culture, admin) and anything that seems meaningless.
+- I am drained by bullshit work and politics (PowerPoint decks, synchronous meeting culture, admin) and anything that seems meaningless and pointless.
 - Simple & married life suits me.
 I feel responsible for another human being on a daily basis, which grounds me.
 - Being part of a small community of souls that resonate around niche topics (people who are on non-default paths, hackers building tiny products, local gym bros and gals).
 - Energized by nature and green.
 Being in the city can get depressing despite the convenience.